-At Stillife, owner Andrew Whibley’s menu of 32 cocktails, none of which use citrus, utilizes various types of acids for balance, some of which are produced by fermentation.
+At Stillife in Montreal, owner Andrew Whibley serves a menu of 32 cocktails, none of which use citrus.
+Instead, he utilizes various types of acids for balance, some of which are produced by fermentation.
 “Our main ways [to use acidity] are through cordials, for which we have a few different ways of finding balance,” he says.

-His team lacto-ferments all of the pulp and waste that normally would be thrown away, including citrus waste from sister establishment Cloakroom Bar, and mixes it with their cordials so it acts like a starter culture.
+His team lacto-ferments all of the pulp and waste that normally would be thrown away, including citrus waste from sister establishment Cloakroom Bar, and mixes it with their cordials to act like a starter culture.
 The effort makes Whibley part bartender, part scientist.

 Blend the pineapple, sugar, pineapple pulp and acid mix in a blender for 1 minute.

 Pour into a jar and seal.
 Mixture will keep, refrigerated, for 1 month.

 *Lacto-fermented pineapple pulp: Add 1% salt (by weight) to the pulp, then sous-vide and keep at 25 degrees Celsius for 3 days.